Beet Carrot Apple Salad is a great warm-weather salad recipe, and it comes together in just minutes.

 I absolutely adore beets.
 They’re packed with vitamins – C and B6 come to mind – and minerals like manganese and potassium.

-People get a little freaked out because beets are higher in carbohydrates than a lot of other veggies, but don’t fear: the carbs you do get are wrapped up with dietary fiber and all the other good stuff I mentioned earlier.
+People get a little freaked out because beets are higher in carbohydrates than a lot of other veggies, but don’t fret.
+The carbs you do get are wrapped up with dietary fiber and all the other good stuff I mentioned earlier.

 In other words, you’re getting lots of great micronutrition along with the macros.

 Credit for this Beet Carrot Apple Salad recipe goes to my good pals Jamie & Anastasia from New Zealand.
 We recently caught up with our darling Hobbits in Boulder for the 2016 Ancestral Health Society Symposium, and Jamie made this salad for a few of our home-cooked dinners.